CPA Exam updates: Prometric, NASBA, AICPA

 There is no prioritization.
-Candidates are able to reschedule on the Prometric website on a first-come, first-served basis.
+Candidates are able to reschedule CPA Exam dates on the Prometric website on a first-come, first-served basis.

 How will the need for social distancing impact the number of seats available for testing in each testing center?

-Prometric is using every other test station at its testing centers, placing extra distance between each test taker.
-This will reduce available seats, even with the compensating increases in testing days and hours, so please schedule as early as possible.
+Prometric exam centers are using every other test station at its testing centers, placing extra distance between each test taker.
+This will reduce Prometric seat availability, even with the compensating increases in testing days and hours, so please schedule as early as possible.

 Do you expect it to be difficult to schedule exam dates/times for the next three to six months?

 It will be more difficult simply due to supply and demand.
-With half of their testing seats unavailable until at least the end of June, as you can imagine, there will be fewer seats available.
 However, Prometric says they are working to extend their days and hours of operation to help alleviate the backlog.